MSViswanth/daa_project/README.md

 # COT6405 - Design and Analysis of Algorithms - Term Project

 # Overview
-We implemented below algorithms in pyhton and C++ to address the Euclidean Bichromatic Matching problem.
+We implemented below algorithms in python and C++ to address the Euclidean Bichromatic Matching problem.

 | Algorithm | Time Complexity | Space Complexity |
 | --- | --- | --- |